nvidia-holoscan/holoscan-federated-analytics/applications/holoscan_nvflare_app/README.md

     python3 ./submit_job.py

     # Once the job is finished, all the containers can be exited.
-    # The global statistics output will be available in the specified output directory (`/media/m2/output/`) on IGX 1 as the server is running on IGX 1.
+    # The global statistics output will be available in the specified output directory (`/media/m2/output/<application_name, e.g., out_of_body_detection>`) on IGX 1 as the server is running on IGX 1.
     # On each run, the directory with the current timestamp will be created and a global statistics JSON file will be created inside it.
 ```